PANE: scalable and effective attributed network embedding: Introduction

-Summing up, our contributions in this paper are as follows: \begin{itemize}[leftmargin=*] \item We formulate the ANE task as an optimization problem with the objective of approximating multi-hop node-attribute affinity. \item We further consider edge direction in our objective by defining forward and backward affinity matrices using the SPMI metric. \item We propose several techniques to efficiently solve the optimization problem, including efficient approximation of the affinity matrices, fast joint factorization of the affinity matrices, and a key module to greedily seed the optimizer, which drastically reduces the number of iterations till convergence. \item We develop non-trivial parallelization techniques of \algopt to further boost efficiency. \item The superior performance of \algopt, in terms of efficiency and effectiveness, is evaluated against 10 competitors on 8 real datasets. \end{itemize} \header The rest of the paper is organized as follows.
-In Section \ref{sec:back}, we formally formulate our ANE objective by defining node-attribute affinity.
-We present single-thread \algopt with several speedup techniques in Section \ref{sec:opt}, and further develop non-trivial parallel \algoptp in Section \ref{sec:parallel}.
-The effectiveness and efficiency of our solutions are evaluated in Section \ref{sec:exp}.
-Related work is reviewed in Section \ref{sec:rw}.
-Finally, Section \ref{sec:ccl} concludes the paper. \appdref.
+In summary, our main contributions are as follows: \begin{itemize}[leftmargin=*] \item We formulate the ANE task as an optimization problem with the objective of approximating multi-hop node-attribute affinity. \item We further consider edge direction in our objective by defining {\it forward} and {\it backward} affinity matrices using the SPMI metric. \item We propose several techniques to efficiently solve the optimization problem, including efficient approximation of the affinity matrices, fast joint factorization of the affinity matrices, and a key module to greedily seed the optimizer, which drastically reduces the number of iterations till convergence. \item We develop a non-trivial parallelization technique of \algo (\ie \algoptp) to further boost efficiency on multicore CPUs. \item We augment \algo to \newalg with an effective attribute clustering technique that scales well to a massive attribute set associated with the input network. \item We experimentally demonstrate the superior performance of \algo and \newalg, in terms of both effectiveness and efficiency, against 10 competitors on 8 real datasets. \end{itemize}

+The rest of the paper is organized as follows.
+We formally define the ANE problem addressed in this paper in Section~\ref{sec:back}.
+We introduce the sequential and parallel versions of \algo in Sections~\ref{sec:opt} and~\ref{sec:parallel}, respectively.
+Section~\ref{sec:parallel} presents the extension of \algo to effectively handle large attribute set associated with an input network.
+We discuss how the embeddings generated by our proposed techniques can be exploited by representative machine learning tasks in Section~\ref{sec:ane-app}.
+We report exhaustive performance study of our proposed techniques in Section~\ref{sec:exp}.
+Related work is discussed in Section~\ref{sec:rw}.
+The last section concludes the paper.